When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Additional Services

 Nolah offers White Glove delivery through a third-party service.
-For $225, a team will remove your old mattress and set up your new mattress.
-Alternatively, you can purchase old mattress removal or new mattress setup separately for $125 each.
-These fees are nonrefundable.
+For a fee, a team will remove your old mattress and set up your new mattress.
+Alternatively, you can purchase old mattress removal or new mattress setup separately.

 Sleep Trial

 Nolah provides a 120-night trial period for mattresses purchased directly through the official site.
-The sleep trial begins on the day of delivery.
 After you’ve tried the mattress for 30 nights, you can initiate a return if you’re not satisfied.
-Nolah will arrange mattress pickup.
 A $99 fee for labor and transportation is deducted from the refund.

 Shoppers have the option to remove the trial period for a discount when placing a mattress order.